Dermatology Clinic

 Hawkesbury, ON K6A 3G5

-The Dermatology Clinic is part of the Ambulatory Clinics located in Block B, level 1.
-View a hospital plan.
+The Telemedicine Clinic is part of the Ambulatory Clinics located in Block B, level 1.
+View the hospital plan.

 External resources